 Loved one in hospital

-Since the outbreak of Covid-19, things have changed a lot for us all; from family members working from home, schools and extra-curricular activities closing and not being able to meet with friends and family in a way that we once could, to name a few.
-It is therefore understandable that coping with a serious illness of someone close to us at this time can be very lonely, isolating and more difficult than usual.
+It is understandable that coping with a serious illness of someone close to us at this time can be very lonely, isolating and more difficult than usual.

 Need more help?